The Victorian Aboriginal Health and Wellbeing Workforce Strategy

 3. Equip allies: Increase the capability of non-Indigenous people to provide effective, culturally safe services.

-4. Invest for success: Provide appropriate and sustainable funding.
+4. Invest for success: Provide appropriate sustainable funding.

 5. Work together: Undertake data-informed workforce planning and development in genuine partnership under Aboriginal and/or Torres Strait Islander leadership.